MoCodesStuff/Inventory_Tracker_Aesthetic/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To See a working deployment click here...
+To See a working deployment click [here](inventory-tracker-version-1-jc3shfonm-mocodesstuffs-projects.vercel.app)...
-[inventory-tracker-version-1-jc3shfonm-mocodesstuffs-projects.vercel.app]

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.